Last updated on June 2, 2026

 Verdant Mastery | Illustration by Cristi Balanescu

 Do you earn enough daily rewards to make the best of the Pass?
 Do you think a preorder mastery pass should include a the legendary card that is always a Brawl commander candidate?
-Would it be worth it with some extra levels or an XP boost?
+What do you think of the XP boost?
 Let me know in the comments or take your complaints to the Draftsim Discord.

-Now, if you’ll excuse me, I’m off to finish building my Monument to Mother.
+Now, if you’ll excuse me, I’m off to finish my Monument to Mother.
 All hail Phyrexia!

 Note: this post contains affiliate links.
 If you use these links to make a purchase, you’ll help Draftsim continue to provide awesome free articles and apps.